-Inlays & Onlays Treatment Questions and Answers
+Inlays & Onlays Treatment Q&A

 Table of Contents:

-Inlays and onlays, as known as inlay restorations or indirect fillings, are often used in place of traditional fillings and dental crowns.
+Inlays and Onlays, as known as inlay restorations or indirect fillings, are often used in place of traditional fillings and dental crowns.
 They are considered a conservative alternative to dental crowns because they preserve more of the natural tooth structure.
 These restorations are ideal for a tooth that has too much damage for a filling, but not enough to warrant the use of a crown.

 Much like dental crowns, the inlay procedure is usually completed in two appointments.
 During the first appointment, Dr. Cory Nguyen must prepare the damaged tooth by removing any decayed material.
-We will numb the area using local anesthetic and drill the tooth to clean out the cavity.
+We will numb the area using a local anesthetic and drill the tooth to clean out the cavity.
 Once the tooth had been properly cleaned, we will make an impression and insert a temporary inlay.

 The impression will be sent to our cutting-edge laboratory, where our lab technicians will fabricate your final inlay.
-Inlays are made from ceramic materials because of their unmatched esthetics.
+Inlays are made from ceramic materials because of their unmatched aesthetics.
 Ceramics possess the same light-scattering properties as natural enamel.
 They can also be color-matched to your enamel, making them virtually indistinguishable for the rest of your tooth.

-Once you permanent inlay arrives, we can schedule your second appointment.
+Once your permanent inlay arrives, we can schedule your second appointment.
 During this appointment, we will remove the temporary inlay and check the margins of your new restoration.
 We may need to make minor adjustments to ensure the perfect fit.
 After we ensure a proper fit, the inlay will be permanently bonded to the tooth using a special cement and curing light.

-There are some benefits to the conservative approach of inlays and onlays.
+There are some benefits to the conservative approach of Inlays and Onlays.
 For one, they offer a superior fit that preserves more healthy tooth structure.
 This is better for your long-term oral health, as it reduces your risk of future complications.
 They also offer superior esthetics and stability.
 Inlay restorations are unlikely to discolor over time, and their superior fit can strengthen a damaged tooth, rather than weaken it.
 Your tooth will also be easier to clean than those with a dental crown.
 Crowns can trap bacteria and foster decay if you do not take the proper precautions.
 An inlay will safeguard the area of decay thanks to its precise fit.

 Additional Services You May Need